 At Oak Steakhouse, you can begin your Thanksgiving meal with a butternut squash bisque, topped with toasted pecans and cinnamon creme fraiche, or bite into a ceasar salad with romaine, croutons, and micro-parmesan.
 For your main entree, enjoy Joyce Farms all-natural turkey with house-made pork sausage stuffing, roasted brussel sprouts, sweet potato mash, fresh cranberry sauce, and pan jus gravy.
 Dessert can be either a pumpkin cheesecake with chantilly cream or apple cobbler with sugared biscuit topping and ice cream.
-This menu will be served all day on November 22 for $42 and reservations can be made online.
+This menu will be served all day on November 28 and reservations can be made online.

 Eddie V’s Prime Seafood:

 If you want a Thanksgiving meal that is a little off the beaten path, head to Eddie V’s Prime Seafood for a delicious three-course meal.
 Kick off your Thanksgiving course with Kung Pao Calamari that come with Wok-fried vegetables as well as roasted cashews and crisp noodles.
 For your second course, we suggest the Maine lobster bisque, and for your main entree a bacon-wrapped fish filet “oscar” style with Alaskan king crab, grilled asparagus, and bearnaise.
 Reservations can be made in advance on their website.